-THEATRE PERFORMANCES
+THEATRE, MUSIC AND DANCE PERFORMANCES

 The University Department of Fine Arts produces a diversified program of dramatic, dance, and music presentations.
-These, and all departmental performances and exhibits, are free of charge and open to the entire campus and public community.
+All departmental performances, are free of charge and open to the entire campus and local community.

 BARRY UNIVERSITY CIVIC CHORALE